 A Sharp Knife is worth it's weight in Gold!!!

-The Hiking and Camping Trips I have been on have always had some reason for a good knife weather it be making a tent stake, a hot dog roasting stick or cutting a piece of food.
+The Hiking and Camping Trips I've been on have always had some reason for a good knife whether it be making a tent stake, a hot dog roasting stick, or cutting a piece of food.
 The Knife is the most non talked about Hiking/Camping item there is.

 If I had to survive and was only given one item I would choose a Sharp Knife.
-There are those who would choose other things and would make it just fine I am sure but for me a Sharp Knife can not be beat.
+There are those who would choose other things and would make it just fine I'm sure but for me, a Sharp Knife can not be beaten.
 It does have to be a large Knife, it's better if it's a medium lock blade pocket knife.
 Yes, there are many tools that would be just as good and some even come together all in one BIG tool.
 And they do have a place in my Hiking Bag (if there's room but not if it's a long Hike or if it makes my pack heavier).

-When choosing a Knife choose one you will use if it's to big or to little then you won't use it and there is no need to carry one.
+When choosing a Knife choose the one you will use if it's too big or too little then you won't use it and there is no need to carry one.
 Also don't cheap out.
-There are very fashionable and pretty looking knifes but that does matter if it falls apart when you use it.
+There are very fashionable and pretty-looking knives but that does matter if it falls apart when you use them.

 Hope this helps and try not to cut yourself.